Skip to main content

 Agent Config

-The AgentConfig is a YAML file interpreted by the BR-ADK.
+The AgentConfig is a YAML file interpreted by BAT-ADK.
 It defines minimal agent configuration, including reachable agents and MCP servers.
 It also allows you to enable memory by setting the checkpoints flag.

 For this simple agent, only the following configuration is needed.